Gourangsharma/whatsapp-chatbot-python/README.md

 ---

 ##  Notes
-- .env is excluded from GitHub using .gitignore — it contains your private API key.
+- .env is excluded from GitHub using .gitignore — it contains private API key.
 - pyautogui coordinates are hardcoded and may need adjustment for your screen.
 - Keep WhatsApp Web open and visible while the script is running.
 - This bot is intended strictly for educational and personal learning use.